NCEAS/metacat/helm/admin/MetacatQuickRef.md

     # where <start-time> is the time an hour or more before the previous rsync,
     #     in the format: yyyy-mm-dd HH:MM:SS (with a space; e.g. 2024-11-01 14:01:00)
     ```

+- [ ] `git commit` a copy of the values overrides file used for this release, and update ChangeLog
+      with the commit `sha`.

 ---